-The main page of your website is arguably the most important page on your website because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory listing.
+The front page of your site is arguably one of the most important pages of your entire website because it is generally the first thing a visitor sees when they arrive on your site if they type in your domain name on their web browser, or navigate to your website from a search engine or directory.

-The front page can also act as a landing page to attract the attention of visitors, provide information to visitors about who you are, what you do and also to facilitate navigation to important areas of the website.
+The home page can also act as a landing page to catch your visitors’ attention, let your visitors know who you are, what you do and also to facilitate navigation to other important pages on your site.

-In a traditional website, the main page and its content are normally ‘fixed’ to a specific home page file (e.g. www.mywebsite.com/index.html), so if you want visitors to see different content on the home page when they arrive on your site via the main URL (i.e. www.mywebsite.com), you would normally have to edit the content of the page itself, or log into your server and modify file names around.
+In a static website, the main page and its content are normally ‘fixed’ to a specific home page file (e.g. www.mywebsite.com/index.php), so if you want your visitors to see different content on your homepage when they arrive on your site via the main URL (i.e. www.mywebsite.com/), you would normally have to edit the content of the page itself, or log into your server and modify the file name.

-WordPress makes things easier for website owners, especially for site owners don’t want to mess around with stuff like editing web code in server files.
+WordPress makes everything easier for website owners, especially for site owners don’t want to mess around with stuff like editing page code and file names in server files.

-In a default installation, WordPress acts as a ‘blog’ and presents a changing list of recently-published posts, with the post titles and an excerpt of the content displayed for each entry published, and links to separate pages where your visitors can then keep reading the full content (e.g. ”click here to learn more” …).
+Used right “out of the box”, WordPress acts as a ‘blog’ and presents a changing list of recently-published posts, with the post titles and an excerpt of the content visible for each post published, and links to separate post pages where visitors can then keep read the full article (e.g. “read more” …).

-With WordPress, however, you have the flexibility of creating as many pages as you want and then specifying which of these pages you would like assigned as the main page of your website or blog.
+With WordPress, however, you have the flexibility to create as many pages as you want and then specify which of these pages you want designated to be the front page of your website.

-As you will soon discover, you can also replace the home page of your website or blog as often as you like, without touching the content, simply by having a number of different pages you can point to as the site’s static page, and then selecting the page you want to show as your home page.
+Better still, you can also replace the home page of your website as often as you like, without having to edit any of its content, just by creating a number of different pages you can choose as the site’s main page, and then selecting the one you would like to show as the static home page of your site.

-This is useful for many reasons.
-For example, you may want visitors arriving on your site to:
+This can be used in many different ways.
+For example, you may want visitors arriving on your site via the home page to:

-- See a ‘splash’ page before continuing to other sections of your site
+- See a list of navigation options before navigating to other sections of your site

 - Promote a new ‘book of the month’ each month, or ‘product of the month’

-- View different sections of your e-commerce catalog at regularly-spaced intervals (e.g. quarterly), or special occasions (e.g. themed events happening in your area)
+- View different product categories on your e-commerce store catalog at regularly-spaced intervals (e.g. quarterly), or special occasions (e.g. sports events in your region)

-- View information on ‘split-test’ sales pages (create two or more sales pages with similar content to test different page elements, e.g. headlines, scarcity offers, different typefaces, etc., then show one version on the home page for a specific period of time and then run the other version for the same period of time to see which page delivers you better conversions)
+- View information on ‘split-test’ sales pages (create two or more sales pages with similar content to test different page elements, e.g. headlines or a video, scarcity offers, different typefaces, etc., then display one version on the home page for a period of time and then run the other version for the same period of time to see which page converts better)

 - Or even land on a ‘pre-launch’ page if your site hasn’t officially gone live yet!

-This tutorial shows you how to easily turn any page on your website or blog into a static home page.
+In this tutorial, you are going to learn how to easily specify any page on your website or blog as your home page.

-How To Show Any WordPress Page Of Your Choice As The Home Page Of Your Web Site: Step-By-Step Tutorial
+How To Make A WordPress Page Your Static Home Page: Step-By-Step Tutorial

 Web developers often refer to the “home” page as the main page where visitors can go to learn more about what your website has to offer or the starting page where they can navigate to other sections.